MC10Inc/biostamp-js/README.md

 ## BiostampDb

-The `BiostampDb` class downloads raw recording data from a sensor, saves it to a local database and prepares the data for export.
+The `BiostampDb` class downloads recording data from a sensor, saves it to a local database and prepares the data for export.

 This class uses [SQLite][16] in the Node.js and Nordic platforms and [IndexedDB][17] in the web browser.